-Note: The resources and performance values provided are just guidance and change depending on the device resource utilization, design congestion, and user design.
+Note: The resources and performance values provided are based on some of the supported FPGAs.
+These values are just guidance and can change depending on the device resource utilization, design congestion, and user design.

-Titanium Resource Utilization and Performance
+Table 2: Titanium Resource Utilization and Performance